vishal-m25/Obsidian/zoho/java.md

 - it is final by design
 - can implement interfaces
 - It can have methods, constructors for complex use case
+- yet the constructor can be only called by compiler
 - it provides type safety
 ```java
 public enum Day {